-What this opening means is that "Hidden Truth" consists of Jamie turning amateur detective to find out who killed her niece whilst Michael sets about covering his tracks and setting up Pace.
-Along the way she finds some clues such as an envelope stashed with cash whilst she also has to deal with the Sheriff initial suspicions focusing on her brother.
+What this opening means is that "Hidden Truth" consists of Jamie turning amateur detective to find out who killed her niece whilst the killer sets about covering their tracks and setting up Pace at the same time.
+Along the way Jamie finds some clues such as an envelope stashed with cash whilst she also has to deal with the Sheriff initial suspicions focusing on her brother.
 The trouble is that it isn't in the least bit riveting and you end up scratching your head when the Sheriff reveals details of the case to Jamie which seem delicate and not the sort of thing you tell a grieving relative, although there seems little in the way of grieving going on anyway.

 The real annoying thing about "Hidden Truth" is director Steven R. Moore has delivered a decent thriller, yes the script is flawed but visually he has used the locations nicely to create atmosphere.
 In fact the cast also do a decent job of playing their parts with Brendan McCarthy standing out for playing it rough and moody.

 What this all boils down to is that "Hidden Truth" has some major issues when it comes to the story which prevents this from being a gripping thriller.
 But the style is much better than you usually get from this sort of movie which makes it frustrating for being flawed.